Scalingo/documentation/_posts/platform/deployment/buildpacks/2000-01-01-wkhtmltopdf.md

 Please be aware that this software is known to have different rendering depending on the installed version.
 This buildpack installs a specific version known to work on our infrastructure that might render things differently than your local installation.

-## Set up this buildpack for your application
+## Set up This Buildpack for Your Application

 We describe in this section the different step to reproduce in order to use this buildpack depending on the technology you use.